jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 any trickle before taping
 the tubing to the hairs on my forearm.
-Next she hangs a bag of chemo,
+She hangs a bag of chemo,
 sets the flow rate as I watch

 invisible chemical lizards